lizhanmit/learning-notes/hive-note/hive-note.md

 ---

+### Data Units

+#### Databases

+Used to enforce security for a user or group of users.

+**Namespaces** are used to avoid naming conflicts for tables, views, partitions, columns, and so on.

-### Partitions
+#### Partitions

-- Each Table can have one or more partition Keys which determines how the data is stored.
+- Each Table can have one or more partition keys which determines how the data is stored.
 - Each unique value of the partition keys defines a partition of the Table.
 - Partitions allow the user to efficiently identify the rows that satisfy a specified criteria.
 You can run the query only on the relevant partition of the table, thereby speeding up the analysis.